Bye Bye Bye: Synopsis

 The video starts with the puppet master, Kim Smith, manipulating the NSYNC members as they are tied to strings.
-She cuts Chris and Joey loose first, as they run atop a speeding train and hide among the passengers to elude her.
-She cuts Justin loose next, as he outruns her trained dogs inside a warehouse and escapes into the pouring rain.
-JC and Lance are finally cut loose, as they fall into a red Dodge Viper RT/10.
-When the music pauses, JC cleans the disc and reinserts it before continuing.
+She cuts Kirkpatrick and Fatone loose first, as they run atop a speeding train and hide among the passengers to elude her.
+She cuts Timberlake loose next, as he outruns her trained dogs inside a warehouse and escapes into the pouring rain.
+Chasez and Bass are finally cut loose, as they fall into a red Dodge Viper RT/10.
+When the music pauses, Chasez cleans the disc and reinserts it before continuing.
 They flee from her, as she pursues them in a silver BMW Z3.
-They eventually make a sudden u-turn when a truck blocks them, forcing the puppet master to brake more slowly and spend more time performing a u-turn, allowing the two to flee in the opposite direction.
+They eventually make a sudden U-turn when a truck blocks them, forcing the puppet master to brake more slowly and spend more time performing a U-turn, allowing the two to flee in the opposite direction.

 All the scenes are interspersed with shots of the band dancing in a rotating blue gimbal with a fixed camera, creating the illusion that they are on different gravity planes.
-The video edit of the song also briefly pauses the music when Justin lands in the warehouse, when JC and Lance land into the car to insert a CD, and the u-turn near the video's end.
-The final chorus is also extended twice; the first showcases the band inside the box, while the second highlights JC and Lance fleeing from the puppet master.
+The video edit of the song also briefly pauses the music when Timberlake lands in the warehouse, when Chasez and Bass land into the car to insert a CD, and the U-turn near the video's end.
+The final chorus is also extended twice; the first showcases the band inside the box, while the second highlights Chasez and Bass fleeing from the puppet master.

 Reception

-The music video peaked at number one on the TRL countdown for 25 consecutive days.
+The music video peaked at number one on the Total Request Live countdown for 25 consecutive days.
 The video was ranked at number 60 on MuchMusic's 100 Best Videos.
 In 2018, iHeartRadio's Nicole Mastrogiannis ranked Timberlake's appearance in the video as first on the Iconic Music Moments From the 00s list.
 The same year Billboard critics ranked it 21st among the "greatest music videos of the 21st century."

-As of August 2021, the music video has over 268 million views on YouTube.

 In other media

-"Bye Bye Bye" is featured in the 2003 film X2 and the 2021 film Red Rocket as well as being the latter's trailer.
+"Bye Bye Bye" is featured in the films X2 (2003), Red Rocket (2021), and Deadpool & Wolverine (2024).
+In Red Rocket, the song was also covered by Suzanna Son with piano accompaniment and later released as a single.
+Deadpool & Wolverine contains a partial recreation of the dance performed in the music video, as Deadpool (Ryan Reynolds) uses the deceased Wolverine's (Hugh Jackman) skeleton as a weapon to kill Time Variance Authority agents.
+An emote based on the dance performed in the music video was added to the video game Fortnite in 2024.